stefvtls/P-Trainer/README.md

 # NgPokemonTrainer

+The project follows the guidelines provided in the Noroff assignment and includes the minimum requirements as described.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.

 pokemon Trainer is a website where you can catch the pokemon that you like

-## Development server
+## Setup on your local machine

+You can also set up this app on your own local machine.
+Follow this guide to set it up with your own json server.

+Clone the repository to your local machine.

+Set up your own json server here or contact @stefvtls to get the API key and url to use our json server.

+Add environment files with `ng generate environments` with following variables:

+`export const environment = {
+    production: false,
+    apiTrainers: < your api url >,
+    apiKey: < your api key >
+};`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Built With